zty0510/Final_Project/README.md

 Instead of describing some concepts like TCP/IP in a tedious way, this part of the document is aimed at giving you some general ideas of web and (hopefully) helping you to understand how a web crawler works better in the following READMEs.
 So a basic understanding is enough - but if you are too confused to have a general idea, just search for the relative bold words (粗体字) in your browser.
 We don't specify every one of them since we don't want to flood you with tons of new and not-so-relevant ideas.

-### A typical procedure of a network request
+### Typical Web Request and Response

-When you type in `https://sist.shanghaitech.edu.cn/` (a **URL**) in your browser and wait for the fully-loaded version of the SIST's website, you are actually watching your browser (a **client**) communicating with some computers in the clouds (a **server**).
-Specifically, your browser uses the URL you typed in to search for SIST server's IP and forges a TCP connection with the server in **3-Way Handshake Process**.
-After connecting with the server, your browser sends **HTTP request** to the server.
-Then SIST's server receives the message and runs an application to process the request, after which an **HTTP response** message is sent back to your browser in a **HTML** form.
-If all of these processes work smoothly, you will see a neat layout of the SIST website after your browser finishes resolving the HTML message.
+When you type in `https://sist.shanghaitech.edu.cn/` (a **URL**) in your browser and wait for the fully-loaded version of the SIST's website, you are actually watching your browser (called a **client**, or user agent) communicating with some computers in the clouds (the **server**).
+The Web uses a protocol called HTTP for this kind of communication.
+What the browser do is parsing the URL you typed in and search for the **IP address** corresponding to the domain `sist.shanghaitech.edu.cn` and forges a TCP connection with the IP.
+After connecting with the server, your browser sends out **HTTP requests** to the server.
+Then SIST's server receives the message and runs an application to process the request, after which an **HTTP response** message containing the result from the application is sent back to your browser.

+ If all of these processes work smoothly, you will see a neat layout of the SIST website after your browser finishes rendering the message.

 ### HTTP Basics